CDEBase/fullstack-pro/docs/How_to_Run_Various_Options.md

 More details on how to use [lerna exec](https://github.com/lerna/lerna/tree/master/commands/exec#options)

->Example:
+### How to Start Backend and Frontend seperately.

-Just to start the frontend-server
+To start the frontend-server

 `lerna exec --scope=*frontend-server npm run watch`